spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/product/ux/ux-research-training/research-panel-management/index.html.md

 1. **Identify participants you want to reach out to in your panel**
 - Sometimes you may want to use a mixture of panelists and other recruitment methods for a study.
 - Check in the [Panel Tracking & Reimbursement](https://docs.google.com/spreadsheets/d/1uQO7BfvXCB-ysIRMivH5ReG8LB5nptGw0ma7E4Rz5gM/copy?usp=sharing) template to see how many times they have participated in previous studies.
 If they have already participated in (4) 60-minute sessions during the calendar year, remove them from the panel.
-- Who does this: Research project DRI
+- Who does this: Panel DRI
 2. **Schedule your sessions**
 - Schedule your [sessions using Calendly](/handbook/engineering/ux/ux-research-training/recruiting-participants/#create-a-calendly-event).
 Here is an [email template](https://docs.google.com/document/d/1vEthOeiZl-yly-afd6eZrh5DIXL-DzH79BZBOKxzqlM/edit?usp=sharing) you can use when scheduling sessions with panelists.
-- Who does this: Research project DRI
+- Who does this: Panel DRI
 3. **Compensate your participants by submitting a incentives request**
 - To compensate panelists as they participate in studies, follow our existing process for incentives by submitting an [incentives request](/handbook/engineering/ux/ux-research-training/recruiting-participants/#when-do-i-submit-an-incentives-request-with-ux-research-operations).
-- Who does this:  Research project DRI
+- Who does this: Panel DRI

 **As you use your panel, you will need to continually manage and track panelist information and engagement.
 Refer to the [Panel management and tracking](/handbook/engineering/ux/ux-research-training/research-panel-management/#panel-management-and-tracking) section.**